 A large number of our key stakeholder representatives, such as consumers, corporate customers, Neste personnel, analysts, suppliers as well as anyone visiting our website, responded to the sustainability survey.
 In addition to the sustainability survey, our external partner conducted interviews with our key stakeholder representatives with more in-depth discussions about Neste’s sustainability work and the interviewees’ stakeholder expectations.

-Based on the results from the assessment process, we identified nine most important sustainability topics, underlined by three cornerstones in everything we do:
+Based on the results from the assessment process, we identified the most important sustainability topics, underlined by three cornerstones in everything we do:

 Our materiality matrix